gentle1999/MolOP/docs/supporting_output_file_formats.md

 ## Gaussian 16 Input File (.com, .gjf, .gau, .gjc)

 Continuing to a higher level of optimization based on the optimized structure is a very common step in quantum chemistry computational workflows.
 MolOP provides some simple interfaces to simplify the manpower required for this step.
-The specific operations are explained in detail in the section [transform_in_gjf](transform_in_gjf.ipynb).
+The specific operations are explained in detail in the section [Transform in GJF](transform_in_gjf.ipynb).

 ## Chemdraw (.cdxml)